RMerl/asuswrt-merlin.ng/README-merlin.txt

 You can revert back to an original Asus firmware at any time just by flashing a firmware downloaded from Asus's website.

+Note that the archive for ROG models (like the GT-AX6000) may contain two different firmware images.
+The one with _rog in the filename uses the original ROG themed user interface, while the other one uses the traditionnal blue/grey visuals used by non-ROG models.

 If the firmware upgrade fails, try rebooting your router to free up sufficient memory, without any USB disk plugged in, then try flashing it again.